A new way to help associations find volunteers

 This framework guided every design decision.

-The volunteers search before (left) and after (right) the revamp
+Volunteers search before and after the revamp

-The volunteers list before (left) and after (right) the revamp
+Volunteers list before and after the revamp

 Increase the number of volunteers visible, with a complete profile